awsdocs/amazon-s3-developer-guide/doc_source/NotificationHowTo.md

 **Note**
 If you need to, you can also make the Amazon S3 REST API calls directly from your code\.
 However, this can be cumbersome because it requires you to write code to authenticate your requests\.

   Internally, both the console and the SDKs call the Amazon S3 REST API to manage *notification* subresources associated with the bucket\.
-For notification configuration using AWS SDK examples, see [Walkthrough: Configure a bucket for notifications \(SNS topic and SQS queue\)](ways-to-add-notification-config-to-bucket.md)\.
+For notification configuration using AWS SDK examples, see [Walkthrough: Configure a bucket for notifications \(SNS topic or SQS queue\)](ways-to-add-notification-config-to-bucket.md)\.

   Regardless of the method that you use, Amazon S3 stores the notification configuration as XML in the *notification* subresource associated with a bucket\.
 For information about bucket subresources, see [Bucket configuration options](UsingBucket.md#bucket-config-options-intro)\.